KahWee - Web Development, AI Tools & Tech Trends

 Document Your Quirks: Why CLAUDE.md Changes Everything

-Last week I spent 45 minutes asking Claude Code variations of essentially the same question.
+Last week I spent 45 minutes asking Claude Code variations of the same question.
 "Can you fix the build?"
-Different ways each time.
+Different wording each time.
 Different examples.
 Different error output.
 Thirty requests over 45 minutes.

-Then it hit me: I was asking Claude Code to solve the same problem you solve manually every single time you work on the project.
+I was asking Claude Code to solve the same problem I solve manually every time I work on the project.

 Claude Code is the web interface at claude.ai/code.
-When you open it, it automatically loads a CLAUDE.md file from your project root at the start of every session.
+It loads a CLAUDE.md file from your project root at the start of every session.

-The magic isn't that Claude is smarter.
-The magic is that you're not re-teaching Claude the same lesson every session.
+The difference is not that Claude is smarter.
+You stopped re-teaching Claude the same lesson every session.

 What Goes in CLAUDE.md